ShadyNagy/ngx-keypad/projects/ngx-keypad/README.md

 - Insert numbers only.
 - Numbers with mask so it is can use as password.
 - Period can use.
+- Hide display if you want.
+- Maximum length for input string.
+- Maximum number can set.

 ## ☀️ License